 Code of Conduct

-Pursuant to Schedule 3 of the PDI Act, the Minister adopted a Code of Conduct to be observed by members of an Assessment Panel established under the PDI Act.
-This sets out standards of conduct and professionalism to be observed by all members of assessment panels.
-A key requirement is that all members of assessment panels carry out their functions with high ethical standards to maintain public confidence in the integrity of the development assessment process.
+The Code of Conduct sets out standards of conduct and professionalism to be observed by all members of assessment panels.
+A key requirement is that members carry out their functions with high ethical standards to maintain public confidence in the integrity of the development assessment process.